 Equity & Inclusion

 During the current climate of change, Berkeley Physics strives to sustain transparency in its approach to "Black Lives Matter".
-(Page available soon)
+This news page will be updated as more information becomes available.

 Our mission is to expand the frontiers of fundamental physics research, to educate the next generation of scientific and educational leaders, and to produce an impact on the community commensurate with the distinguished history and tradition of Physics at Berkeley.
 We bring together diverse and excellent faculty, students, staff and researchers with a universal dedication to upholding the highest standards of scholarship, teaching, and service.